peter-can-write/web-notes/html.md

 files, but many other options, such as `help` for help files, exist.
 Also, for favicons, you will often have a `link` tag with the `rel="icon"` attribute set.
 Note, however, that for apple devices you must use `apple-touch-icon` rather than `icon` as the relationship value.
+Lastly, it's often a good idea to add the `media="screen"` attribute to specify that the linked file is suitable for display on screens, as opposed to `media="print"`.

 ### MIME